newcat/baklavajs/README.md

 ## Introduction

 BaklavaJS is a graph/node editor for the web.
 It provides an easy-to-use editor together with the ability to create custom nodes.
-Aditionally, it puts a strong emphasis on extensibility, which lead to an versatile plugin system.
+Aditionally, it puts a strong emphasis on extensibility, which leads to a versatile plugin system.
 To guarantee type safety, the entirety of the BaklavaJS ecosystem is written in TypeScript.

 The core functionality is shipped in the `@baklavajs/core` package.
 Any other functionality can be added a-la-carte by installing the desired plugins: